andremann/SKG-IF/docs/source/datasources.rst

 ``submission_policy_url``
 ----
-*String* (recommended): This policy provides a comprehensive framework for the contribution of research products.
+*String* (optional): This policy provides a comprehensive framework for the contribution of research products.
 Criteria for submitting content to the repository as well as product preparation guidelines can be stated.
 Concepts for quality assurance may be provided.

 .. code-block:: json
    :linenos: